meyerv11045/notes/notes/software_design/strong-exception-safety.md

 # Strong Exception Safety
-- Very large and old software systems with ad hoc resource managment cannot use exceptions.
+- Very large and old software systems with ad hoc resource managment cannot use exceptions

 ## noexcept Specfication
 - Functions that guarantee they will not throw an exception should specify that like so: `void foo (...) noexcept;`